 - Environmental education in New York City, coordinated by DEC Region Two's professional environmental educators, includes the After School Conservation Club program, NYC Camps Diversity Program, professional development programs for teachers, and public outreach and school programs.

 - Hudson River Web Pages - The estuary program maintains web pages with introductory information on the Hudson River and the Hudson River Estuary, including a Virtual Tour of the Hudson.

-- The State of the Hudson 2009 - This award-winning 16 page illustrated report concisely describes progress and identifies ongoing problems regarding water quality, habitat, and fish and wildlife of the estuary as well as biodiversity, tributary health, and land use patterns in the Hudson's watershed.
+- The State of the Hudson 2015 - This illustrated report concisely describes progress and identifies ongoing problems regarding water quality, habitat, and fish and wildlife of the estuary as well as biodiversity, tributary health, and land use patterns in the Hudson's watershed.